ibm-cloud-docs/AnalyticsEngine/best-practices.md

 In general, it is advisable to have at least 2 nodes in the cluster so that replication can be done internally by Hadoop for HDFS binaries and data if any.

+### Choosing between task and compute nodes
+{: #task-compute}

+Task nodes don't run HDFS hence they are more stateless in  nature, which makes them more suitable for clusters that require frequent scaling up and down.
+For production clusters, we recommend having at least two compute nodes and using task nodes, which can be scaled up or scaled down as needed.

 ## Choose the right plan
 {: #plan}